ihy9u0oojlknm/rule34xxx_data_sets/user_accounts_page_datasets/METHODOLOGY.md

-## For each user the following datapoints are stored:
+## For each user, the following datapoints are stored:

 - user-id
 - username